whiteblock/hobbits/README.md

 none can be specified to indicate no compression is to be used on the header or body data.

+#### headers and body
+headers and body are both BSON data payloads which are separately compressed and encoded -- the idea is to keep the headers lightweight so packets can be partially processed without having to decode the whole body in every case.

 ### examples

 example of a wire protocol message